 The fare forecasts made through Kayak.com attempt to answer a key question.
-Stockbrokers and budget travelers have it on their lips -- when should I buy?
+Stockbrokers and budget travelers have it on their lips: When should I buy?

-Before the rise of the internet and the ease of repeatedly checking fares online, most travelers followed this simple advice: if it's a reasonable airfare, book it.
+Before the rise of the internet and the ease of repeatedly checking fares online, most travelers followed this simple advice: If it's a reasonable airfare, book it.

-That's still very good advice today.
-But most of us still want the best price possible for flights.
+That's still very good advice.
+But most travelers still hope to find the best price possible for flights.
 Few want to buy if prices are falling.
-We want to wait until the cost hits rock-bottom.
+Everyone wants to wait until the cost hits rock-bottom.
 Like the stock market, it is extremely hard to know when this has happened.

 How It Works

-Perform an ordinary search on KAYAK between destinations.
+Perform an ordinary search on Kayak between destinations.
 Along with the results, the advice to buy or wait will appear in the upper left section of the results page.
-In the example above, you'll note that the advice is "buy now."

 Click on the color-coded advice and you'll see a pop-up window with more information.
-KAYAK will express a degree of confidence that their forecast is valid.
+Kayak will express a degree of confidence that its forecast is valid.
 Here's a "buy" message that appears in one pop-up window: "Our data scientists think these are the best prices you'll see for the next seven days.
 Like weather forecasters, though, they can't be 100 percent certain.
-Their confidence rating, shown above, is based on an analysis of current and past prices."
+Our purchase advisory, shown here, is an analysis based on current and past prices."

-Another buy message might be price-specific: "our model strongly indicates that fares will rise more than $20 during the next 7 days."
+Another buy message might be price-specific: "Our model strongly indicates that fares will rise more than $20 during the next seven days."
 That reads a lot like an investment disclaimer.

 Note that on some routes, no fare forecast is given.
-When that occurs, it's because KAYAK did not have enough data upon which to form their educated guess.
+When that occurs, it's because Kayak did not have enough data upon which to form its educated guess.

-KAYAK also allows you to set up a fare alert for your chosen route with a single click if you want to keep a close eye on fares to your destination without continually checking the Kayak website for changes.
+Kayak also allows you to set up a fare alert for your chosen route with a single click if you want to keep a close eye on fares to your destination without continually checking the Kayak website for changes.